 “In the initial 3

-If weightlifting is for you, then consider slowing down the lift in the positive (shortening/ concentric), and in the negative (lengthening / eccentric) phases, this reduces the stress on the muscle and tendon, while not reducing the intensity of the lift as slowing the movement means you control the weight for longer.
+If weightlifting is for you, then consider slowing down the lift in the positive (shortening/ concentric), and in the negative (lengthening / eccentric) phases, this reduces the stress on the muscle and tendon, while not reducing the intensity of the lift, as slowing the movement means you hold the weight for longer.

 Consider broadening the methods of training, add variety to stimulate your body even more and allow extra recovery in-between workouts.

 Contemporary training methods use whole body or functional training approaches, where you train for movements that you do in your sport or life, like squatting, bending and twisting, which are whole-body activities, rather than isolated single joint lifting like Biceps curling.
 If you want massive guns then lift a tonne of weight.
 If you want to be agile and strong then train how you move and use body weight methods!
 Practice:

 - Par Kaur (free running),